treangenlab/radmicrobes/session3/README.md

 * [An applied genomic epidemiological handbook](https://alliblk.github.io/genepi-book/index.html) by Allison Black and Gytis Dudas formerly of the [Bedford lab](https://bedford.io/) is a fantastic overview of genomic epidemiology that heavily inspired the content of this section.
 * Good review on bacterial strain typing can be found in this review by [**Simar *et al.*, 2021**](https://journals.lww.com/co-infectiousdiseases/fulltext/2021/08000/techniques_in_bacterial_strain_typing__past,.10.aspx)
 * [Bactopia](https://bactopia.github.io/latest/#overview) is a convenient end-to-end Nextflow-based workflow that is very useful for standardized, reproducible results.
 Bactopia accepts assembly or raw fastq data and provides a whole suite of QC, assembly, and analysis tools.
+* [ChatGPT 3.5](https://chat.openai.com/) has become an invaluable tool for troubleshooting code and creating simple, boilerplate code.
+While `ChatGPT` cannot be completely relied upon to code properly, it does provide a nice starting point for working through coding challenges.
+* [Stackoverflow](https://stackoverflow.com/) is the original source for finding programming related answers to your questions.
+* [Biostars](https://www.biostars.org/) is similar to Stackoverflow, a great resource for answering bioinformatic related questions.

 ## License